Thabit-Habeebah/Student_Depression/README.md

 ## Project Overview

-This project highlights the reasons why students could have a suicidal thought or be depressed .A total number of  27,898 students which comprises 12,352 females and 15,546 males were taken into consideration.
+This project analyse the underlying factors contributing to suicidal thoughts and depression among students.
+The study analyzed a comprehensive dataset of 27,898 students, comprising 12,352 females and 15,546 males, providing valuable insights into the mental health challenges faced by this demographic.
 ## Data Source and Content

 The main source of this data is Kaggle [Download Here] (https://www.kaggle.com/datasets/hopesb/student-depression-dataset)